yunmika/PKDP/README.md

 - Integrated support for prior knowledge features.
 - Implemented training with cross-validation and hyperparameter optimization.
 - Added visualization tools for training progress and predictions.
+### v0.0.8
+- In the previous version, the optional parameter `test_phe` was only used for evaluating the predictive capability after model training.
+It has been removed in the new version.

 ## Citation
 Han F, Gao M, Zhao Y, Bi C, et al. Improving genomic selection accuracy using a dual-path convolutional neural network framework: a terpenoid case study.
 Unpublished.